Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Identifier Pooling

-It is evident, that if websites have the right to get a share of the revenue from each of the publisher IDs they use, they can generate revenue from multiple sources.
-To better illustrate this, we plot in Figure~\ref{fig:fakeNewsFlow} the revenue flow that originates from popular ad networks towards fake news websites, found in the most pools.
-When a website is part of a pool formed by an identifier of ad network $Y$, then there is a flow from that network towards the website.
-When a website is found in multiple pools of a specific ad network, the flow between these entities carries a greater weight.
+It is evident, that if \websites have the right to get a share of the revenue from each of the publisher IDs they use, they can generate revenue from multiple sources.
+Figure~\ref{fig:fakeNewsFlow} illustrates the revenue flow that originates from popular ad networks towards fake news \websites, found in the most pools.
+When a \website is part of a pool formed by an identifier of ad network $Y$, then there is a flow from that network towards the \website.
+If a website appears in multiple pools of a specific ad network, the flow between them carries greater weight.
 This figure illustrates only potential revenue flows.
 Due to the complexity of the ad ecosystem and the various entities involved, ads might be served to a website through a different route (\ie ad network).
-First, we discover that there is an ad revenue flow from all popular networks towards extreme misinformation websites, indicating that misinformation websites are able to not only monetize their content, but to also generate revenue from multiple sources.
-We observe that the revenue flows that originate from Google and Lijit are the most prominent.
-In fact, fake news websites tend to participate in multiple pools formed by Lijit's identifiers.
+We find that misinformation websites can monetize their content and generate revenue from various sources, with Google and Lijit being the most prominent contributors.
+Fake news sites often participate in multiple pools formed by Lijit's identifiers.